 Once the temperature and RH were stabilized, we deposited a drop of volume \qty{1}{\micro\liter} in the center of the sample surface with a micro-pipette, taking particular care to obtain circular sessile drops We performed this operation through a small hole in chamber wall, which we opened and closed quickly, so that the inside air humidity was perturbed as little as possible.
-The deposition time defined the time, $t = 0$ of each experiment.
-We also took particular care to obtain circular sessile drops, which is a prerequisite for precise image analysis of droplet shape.
+The deposition moment defined the time, $t = 0$ of each experiment.
 We recorded images before and after deposition with the optical system described above, at an initial framerate of 2 fps later lowered to $0.1$ fps.

-\paragraph{Image analysis}
+\subsection{Image analysis}

 Figure \ref{fig : ExpSetup}b shows a typical image obtained after deposition of the droplet.
 In order to enhance the visibility of the halo, we performed background subtraction, using an image prior to droplet deposition as reference.
-In Figure \ref{fig : ExpSetup}b and in the rest of the paper, this processed image is displayed in pseudo-colors, using the perceptually uniform colormap \emph{viridis}.
+In Figure \ref{fig : ExpSetup}b and in the rest of the paper, this processed image is displayed in pseudocolors, using the perceptually uniform colormap \emph{viridis}.
 From such images, we extracted various information by image analysis (see \emph{Supporting Information} for details).

 First, we determined the circular contact line of the drop with the substrate (Figure \ref{fig : ExpSetup}b, inner white dashed contour).
 Across all our experiments, we measured a remarkably consistent radius of this contact line, $\idx{R}{drop}$ = \qty{1.34(0.04)}{\milli\meter}.